Kharaq, North Khorasan

-Kharaq (خرق) (Note: Also romanized as Kharq; also known as Darreh-ye Palangābād) is a village in Sangar Rural District of the Central District of Faruj County, North Khorasan province, Iran.
+Kharaq (خرق) (Note: Also romanized as Kharq; also known as Darreh-ye Palangābād) is a village in Sangar Rural District of the Central District in Faruj County, North Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,110 in 358 households.
 The following census in 2011 counted 2,203 people in 636 households.
-The 2016 census measured the population of the village as 1,418 people in 498 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,418 people in 498 households, the most populous in its rural district.